Kennecott Utah Copper

 Between 2002 and October 2005, the three GP39-2s, 707, 792, and 799, had large RailWorks and Rail Link labels to the sides of the locomotives, covering the Kennecott lettering.

 After about 18 months, in late 2003, RailWorks subcontracted with Rail Link (RLIX) to operate the locomotives and provide operating crews.
 Rail Link was a subsidiary of Genesee & Wyoming Industries (GWI) which had just purchased the Utah Railway in August 2002.
-Utah Railway was under contract with Union Pacific and BNSF to provide local railroad service over UP's former D&RGW Garfield Branch, connecting with Kennecott Utah Copper's Magna concentrator.
+Utah Railway was under contract with Union Pacific and BNSF to provide local railroad service over UP's former D&RGW Bingham and Garfield branch (known to UP as its Bingham Industrial Lead), connecting with Kennecott Utah Copper's Magna concentrator.

 Tangent Rail (2005-2010)